Asymptotics of the ground state energy of heavy molecules and related topics. II: Heuristics

-\item Statement (ii) should be also true for the trace term; however then we need to include Schwinger term;
+\item Statement, similar to~\ref{rem-26-3-2-ii} should be also true for the trace term; however then we need to include the Schwinger term.

-\item The remainder estimate for the ground state energy is maximum of the remainder estimate for non-trace and trace terms; therefore we expect the same remainder estimate as in (\ref{25-3-21}); statement (ii) should be also correct for the ground state energy; however then we need to include both Schwinger and Dirac terms;
+\item The remainder estimate for the ground state energy is maximum of the remainder estimate for the non-trace and trace terms; therefore we expect the same remainder estimate as in (\ref{26-3-21}); Statement, similar to~\ref{rem-26-3-2-ii} should be also correct for the ground state energy.
+However then we need to include both Schwinger and Dirac terms.

-\item We expect the described remainder estimate of the trace term and the ground state energy if $a$ is large enough; otherwise it should contain term $O(a^{-\frac{1}{2}}Z^{\frac{3}{2}})$ as $B\le Z^{\frac{7}{4}}$ and $a\ge Z^{-1}$ (and in this case we include Scott correction term). \end{enumerate} \end{remark}
+\item We expect the described remainder estimate of the trace term and the ground state energy if $a$ is large enough; otherwise it should contain term $O(a^{-\frac{1}{2}}Z^{\frac{3}{2}})$ ifs $B\le Z^{\frac{7}{4}}$ and $a\ge Z^{-1}$ (and in this case we include Scott correction term). \end{enumerate} \end{remark}